Searching for Periodicity in FRB 20240114A: Introduction

 \section{Introduction}

 The most popular model of Fast Radio Bursts (FRB) \citep{Z23} attributes them to magnetars, hypermagnetized neutron stars.
 Magnetars were first proposed \citep{K82,DT92} as models of Soft Gamma Repeaters (SGR; initially considered to be gamma-ray bursts), a model that was verified when rapid spindown between outbursts confirmed their extraordinary magnetic fields.
 This model makes one obvious prediction: that FRB, or the level of FRB activity are periodic with the neutron star's rotational period.
-This prediction has never been verified for any FRB, despite evidence \cite{N25,W25} that at least one FRB is inside an expanding supernova remnant, as would be exptected in a magnetar model.
+This prediction has never been verified for any FRB, despite evidence \citep{N25,W25} that at least one FRB is inside an expanding supernova remnant, as would be expected in a magnetar model.

 The extreme activity and many detected bursts of FRB 20240114A, including 3196 within 15628 s on the single day March 12, 2024 \citep{Z25}, present a favorable opportunity for a search.
-We report the failure of that search.
+The 4.3 hour duration of this dataset is short enough that period derivatives and spin noise \citep{C22} are unlikely to interfere with detection of a periodicity.
+We report the failure of that search {using the published data of \citet{Z25} for March 12, 2024.}